Motorcycle Maintenance: How to Clean a Motorcycle

 November 12, 2012

 The maintenance of a motorcycle doesn’t stop at a regular engine conditioning or tire check.
 It doesn’t stop at just polishing to make sure your motorcycle parts give that eye-catching shine.
-In fact motorcycle maintenance requires a general clean up.
 But keep in mind that cleaning a motorcycle is a very easy task if you know exactly what to do, where to start, and what to use.
+Moreover, check out tips for motorcycle cleaning during winter.

 When ask how most people clean their motorcycle, they usually say that wiping it with a clean cloth and then polishing it is the perfect way to go.
 But nothing beats a regular wash.
 The best way to clean a motorcycle is to wash all of its parts very well.
 A wishy-washy way of cleaning your vehicle will only result to very poor maintenance.
 In fact it will only lead you to washing it frequently, which will take much of your time when you could be doing something else.
 Before starting to wash, remember to cool down your engine and your pipes.
 Washing immediately can damage your engine due to spotting and streaking.